borongzhang/back_projection_diffusion/README.md

 ## Credits

 This repository makes use of code from the following sources:
+1. The code in this repository is largely based on [Swirl-Dynamics](https://github.com/google-research/swirl-dynamics).
-1. [Random Shepp-Logan Phantom](https://github.com/matthiaschung/Random-Shepp-Logan-Phantom) by Matthias Chung, which was used for generating the `Shepp-Logan` dataset.
+2. [Random Shepp-Logan Phantom](https://github.com/matthiaschung/Random-Shepp-Logan-Phantom) by Matthias Chung, which was used for generating the `Shepp-Logan` dataset.
-2. [Wide-Band Butterfly Network](https://epubs.siam.org/doi/10.1137/20M1383276), where additional data generation code was provided by the authors.
+3. Original data generation code was provided by the authors of [Wide-Band Butterfly Network](https://epubs.siam.org/doi/10.1137/20M1383276).

 ## Citation